geektechniquestudios/ChessWager/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#)

 ChessWager is live.
 You can visit https://chesswager.io/ and play right now, however it is still in early development, and you can't bet with real currency yet.
-The currency we are planning to use for our mainnet launch is Avalanche, so we are running our systems on the Avalanche Fuji Testnet.
+The currency we are planning to use for our mainnet launch is Avalanche AVAX, so we are running our systems on the Avalanche Fuji Testnet.

 Here's quick overview video of the project:

 ### How it works

 - Primary Tech used in this project:
-  - Frontend: React, Typescript, Unstated, Tailwind, scss, Web3, Ethersjs
+  - Frontend: React, Typescript, Unstated, Tailwind, Web3, Ethersjs
   - Backend: Firebase, Solidity, Node-Typescript, Ethersjs
   - Testing: Jest, Cypress, Hardhat, Waffle
-  - CI/CD: Docker, Docker Compose, Kubernetes, Google Cloud Build, Google Kubernetes Engine
+  - CI/CD: Docker, Kubernetes, Google Cloud Build, Google Kubernetes Engine
   - Other Tooling: Vite, Yarn

 -Diagram here-